top of page

 • 6 min read

+Many women are surprised to learn that perimenopause often begins in their late 30s or early 40s—sometimes years before their menstrual cycles actually stop.
 During this transition, ovarian hormone production becomes more irregular.
-Estrogen, progesterone, and other signaling hormones fluctuate, which can lead to symptoms that feel confusing or unpredictable.
+Estrogen, progesterone, and other signalling hormones fluctuate, which can lead to symptoms that feel confusing or unpredictable.

 As a naturopathic doctor who focuses on women’s hormone health, I see many patients who sense that something has changed in their bodies—but aren’t sure why.
+The good news is that there are highly effective natural therapies that can support your body through this transition.

 Understanding which symptoms occur at which stage of perimenopause is the key to choosing the most helpful natural treatments.